technology-toolbox/website/content/blog/jjameson/2009/09/27/sample-walkthrough-of-the-dr-dada-approach-to-sharepoint.md

 scenario-based development.
 So for the purposes of this post, let's use a scenario to drive the development of our features:

-> Fabrikam Technologies [my favorite fictitious manufacturing company]
-> has hired us to customize the look-and-feel of their corporate intranet
-> site ([http://fabweb](http://fabweb/)), which is currently running
-> on Microsoft Office SharePoint Server (MOSS) 2007.
-While Fabrikam has done
-> some customization of the site using SharePoint Designer, they have found
-> it to be very tedious to make the changes in their Development environment
-> (DEV), subsequently copy the changes to their Test environment (TEST) for
-> review and approval, and finally apply the changes to their Production environment
-> (PROD) once the changes are approved.
-Instead, they want us to create a
-> [SharePoint
-> "feature"](http://msdn.microsoft.com/en-us/library/ms460318.aspx) that greatly simplifies the deployment of their site customizations.
+{{< blockquote "font-italic" >}}

+Fabrikam Technologies [my favorite fictitious manufacturing company] has hired us to customize the look-and-feel of their corporate intranet site ([http://fabweb](http://fabweb/)), which is currently running on Microsoft Office SharePoint Server (MOSS) 2007.
+While Fabrikam has done some customization of the site using SharePoint Designer, they have found it to be very tedious to make the changes in their Development environment (DEV), subsequently copy the changes to their Test environment (TEST) for review and approval, and finally apply the changes to their Production environment (PROD) once the changes are approved.
+Instead, they want us to create a [SharePoint "feature"](http://msdn.microsoft.com/en-us/library/ms460318.aspx) that greatly simplifies the deployment of their site customizations.

+{{< /blockquote >}}

 If you've ever customized the look-and-feel of a SharePoint site, you probably already know about simple changes like selecting a different master page, changing